 Recommendations:

-Patients will contact PIFU by calling the current telephone number (01904 726400).
+Patients will contact PIFU by calling the IBD helpline telephone number (01904 726154).

-The existing Admin SOP for booking appointments should be used.
+The IBD nurses will triage the problem and arrange appropriate follow-up.

 Provision of Clinic Appointments

 Patients who contact the PIFU service for an appointment need to be reviewed within 28 days, but any review should ideally be as early as possible within this timeframe.
+The IBD specialist nurses can triage the problem at initial contact to ensure the patient receives an appropriate and timely review.
 The aim should be to initiate management of a flare promptly, including booking endoscopic assessment where required.
-This will therefore require PIFU appointment slots to be built into the outpatient clinic templates for the gastroenterology consultants.
+This will therefore require PIFU appointment slots to be built into the outpatient clinic templates for the gastroenterology consultants and IBD specialist nurse clinics.
 It is anticipated that all the gastroenterology consultants will participate in PIFU clinic provision (Dr Adhikary, Dr Berriman, Dr Chandler, Dr Kant, Dr Robins, and Dr Turvill).

 Recommendations:

-PIFU appointment slots should be built into the clinic templates for the gastroenterology consultants.
+PIFU/IBD appointment slots should be built into the clinic templates for the gastroenterology consultants.

-Provision of PIFU appointment slots should be reviewed and amended based on clinical demand for these appointments.
+Provision of PIFU/IBD appointment slots should be reviewed and amended based on clinical demand for these appointments.

 Arrangements for Ongoing Follow-up After a PIFU Appointment

-Ongoing follow-up arrangements for patients under PIFU will be reviewed by the consultant when they attend their appointment.
+Ongoing follow-up arrangements for patients under PIFU will be reviewed by the consultant or IBD specialist nurse when they attend their appointment.
 Some patients may be able to return to PIFU immediately.
 However, patients who have required treatment of a flare or escalation of their medical therapy will require subsequent clinical review and will not be suitable to restart PIFU straightaway.
 They may be able to recommence PIFU at a later date if they remain well and continue to be clinically eligible.

 Recommendations:

-Ongoing follow-up arrangements for patients under PIFU will be reviewed by the gastroenterology consultant when they attend their appointment.
+Ongoing follow-up arrangements for patients under PIFU will be reviewed by the gastroenterology consultant or IBD specialist nurse when they attend their appointment.

 Default Follow-up Interval